sixfourscientific/ncbi-download/ReadMe.md

 `--supplementary`

-An optional list of urls with the header 'url' for the taxonomy files to be downloaded.
+An optional list of urls with the header `url` for the taxonomy files to be downloaded.

 e.g.